Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Revisiting Parameter Sharing in Multi-LoRA Fine-tuning

 \section{Revisiting Parameter Sharing in Multi-LoRA Fine-tuning}

 As noted earlier, a common strategy for parameter sharing is to reuse the same matrix $A$ across multiple LoRA modules, with the goal of reducing the total number of parameters and enabling knowledge transfer.
 In this section, we systematically re-examine this approach through a series of controlled experiments.
-Full implementation details are provided in Appendix~\ref{appx:multilora}.
+Full implementation details and similar results on Qwen2 model are provided in Appendix~\ref{appx:multilora}.